SAP-samples/cloud-dqm-sample-payloads/README.md

 Download the Samples
 --------------------
 * Download the SamplePostmanRequests.zip file above.
-* Extract the three sample .json files to your file system.
+* Extract the four sample .json files to your file system.

 Import Collections
 ------------------
-* Launch the Postman app from Chrome.
+* Launch the Postman app.
 * Click the Import button in the upper left.

 ![sample1](/images/sample1.jpg)